Sara Kehaulani Goo

 August 1, 7 pm Seattle @Elliott Bay Book Co. in conversation with Jose Antonio Vargas

-August 3, 4 pm Kahului, Maui @Barnes & Noble
+August 3, 4 pm Kahului, Maui @Barnes & Noble with Ku'uwehi Hiraishi

-August 6, Hāna, Maui @Kahanu Garden & Ala Kukui
+August 6, Hāna, Maui @Kahanu Garden & Ala Kukui with Russell Subiono

-August 10, Honolulu @Na Mea Ala Moana 2:30 pm
+August 10, Honolulu @Na Mea Hawai'i 2:30 pm

 August 14 Albuquerque, N.M.
-Indigenous News Association
+Indigenous News Convention